bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 #### Understanding the project roadmap

-A well-defined project roadmap is essential for managing timelines, resources, and expectations.
-It provides a clear path to follow and helps in tracking progress.
+A project roadmap is great for managing timelines, resources, and expectations, providing a clear path to follow and a framework for tracking progress.

 ##### Clarify project milestones

-Clarifying project milestones helps break down the project into manageable phases, each with specific goals and deliverables.
+In many projects, milestones are used to define specific phases with distinct goals and deliverables.
+This approach is particularly useful in larger, more structured projects where breaking the work into clear stages ensures focus and direction.

+When working on a project aimed at developing a Minimum Viable Product (MVP), the focus may shift from rigid milestones to a more flexible, iterative approach.
+In these cases, the roadmap is guided by a continuous cycle of prototyping and customer feedback rather than fixed phases.
+Here, the emphasis is on adaptability, where each iteration brings the project closer to finding product-market fit.

+When you join a project, consider what phase in the product lifecycle the product is in.
+For more mature products, you should:

 - **Look for distinct milestones:** For larger projects, expect stakeholders to break down the project into distinct phases or milestones.
 Understand the goals and deliverables for each phase.
-- **Review milestones:** Schedule regular reviews to discuss progress and make adjustments as needed.
+- **Review milestones on a regular basis:** Schedule regular reviews to discuss progress and make adjustments as needed.

 Tips and techniques:

 - **Celebrate milestones:** Recognize achieving milestones with the team to boost morale and maintain momentum.
+- **Maintain a feedback loop:** In iterative projects, ensure a continuous cycle of prototyping, feedback, and refinement.
+This ongoing process can guide the project’s direction, even without traditional milestones.

 Questions to reflect:

-- Describe a project where regular milestone reviews significantly impacted its success.
+- Describe a project where regular reviews of milestones or iterations significantly impacted its success.
 What were the key factors in these reviews?
-- How do you handle situations where a milestone is not met?
+- How do you handle situations where progress is slower than expected, whether against a milestone or during an iterative phase?
 What steps do you take to get the project back on track?
+- Reflect on a project where the roadmap was more flexible, such as during MVP development.
+How did you adapt your approach, and what strategies did you use to keep the project aligned with its goals?

 ##### Reference the project timeline